fwextensions/figma-await-ipc/README.md

 * `name`: The name of the receiver in the other thread that is expected to respond to this call.
 * `...data`: Zero or more parameters to send to the receiver.
 They must be of types that can be passed through `postMessage()`.

-This returns a promise that can be awaited until the other side responds, and which will be resolved with the return value of the receiver function.
+Returns a promise that should be awaited until the other side responds, and which will be resolved with the return value of the receiver function.

 If the receiver function throws an exception, that exception will be rethrown from `call()`, so you should use `try/catch` or `.catch()` to handle that case.